jimeh/emacs-builds/README.md

 ## Untrusted Application

-Currently builds are not signed or notarized, meaning macOS cannot verify Emacs.app came from a trusted developer, and by default you are not given and option to trust the app and open it.
+Currently builds are not signed or notarized, meaning macOS cannot verify Emacs.app came from a trusted developer, and by default you are not given an option to trust the app and open it.

 Simplest way around this is to right-click (or control-click) on the Emacs app